-Submarine Patrol Reports
+USS Wahoo (SS-238): American Submarine War Patrol Reports

-Also includes an Introduction, notes, and additional material, including an article on the problems with the Mark 14 torpedo, which were to prove so frustrating for Wahoo during her sixth war patrol.
+Also includes an Introduction, notes, and other additional material, including an article on the problems with the Mark 14 torpedo, which were to prove so frustrating for Wahoo during her sixth war patrol.